Citytracking/toner/README.md

 * PostGIS database tables for Natural Earth in EPSG:900913 (http://www.naturalearthdata.com/)

-* NEW!
-PostGIS database tables for beta 1.5 Natural Earth roads in EPSG:900913 (included here).
-Use the included import script.

-* NEW!
-PostGIS database tables for City labels and townspots in EPSG:900913 (included here).
+* PostGIS database tables for City labels and townspots in EPSG:900913 (included here).
 Use the included import script.

 Database Tables